 While many utility companies and landlords do check your credit score, not all of them do.
 If you don’t have credit and are able to rent an apartment or open an account with utility companies, make sure you pay our bills on time and for the total amount due.
 Doing so will establish your credit history, bring up your credit score, and ensure you can hold onto your lease and your utilities.

-Transfer your international credit history
+Use your foreign credit history

-Nova Credit creates a global Credit Passport that helps people bring their credit history with them when they move to the U.S..
-If you’re from countries like Mexico, India, or Canada and have a record of on-time payments at home, you can now use Nova Credit to translate your international credit history into an equivalent report for U.S. lenders.
+Nova Credit creates a global Credit Passport that helps people bring their credit history with them when they move to the U.S. If you’re from countries like Mexico, India, or Canada and have a record of on-time payments at home, you can now use Nova Credit to translate your foreign credit history into an equivalent report for U.S. lenders.
 Companies like American Express partner with Nova Credit to incorporate that information directly into their application process and make it easier for you to get approved for credit cards, loans and other products.
 Once you establish a U.S. credit account using the credit you’ve earned, you can start building a local credit history.

 How to rebuild your credit